framer/monobase/readme.md

 #### Why is it great?

 Monobase let's you build sites in a [component based way](https://reactjs.org/docs/react-component.html), allowing you to isolate and re-use every part of your website.
-Don't build a site, build a site _system_.
+Don't build a site, build a site _system_, and re-use it everywhere.

 More great features: